 Paloma Health offers an at-home thyroid test kit that can help you understand how your thyroid is working and if there may be a need for further evaluation of your thyroid function.

 Many labs look only at Thyroid Stimulating Hormone (TSH) to assess thyroid health.
-Paloma's holistic approach means their test additionally measures Free Triiodothyronine (fT3), Free Thyroxine (fT4), and TPO antibodies.
+Paloma Health's holistic approach means their complete thyroid panel additionally measures Free Triiodothyronine (fT3), Free Thyroxine (fT4), and TPO antibodies.

 Here's the play-by-play as I gave it a shot...

 Ordering a kit is super easy!
 I am able to instantly buy a thyroid test kit with just a couple of clicks.
 I enter my credit card information, and I actually use my FSA card!
 I immediately get an email that my order is being processed, and I spend two minutes to create my account, which I will use to get my results.
 They ask for name, password, address, and date of birth, then ask two simple questions (biological sex and if you’ve been diagnosed with hypothyroidism).

 My kit arrived quickly in cute packaging.
 Inside, there’s a little instruction booklet, alcohol prep pads, gauze, two safety lancets, collection card, bandaids, biohazard storage bag, and a prepaid return envelope.

 I’m excited to take my sample, but actually kind of nervous.
 They say “pain free,” but how can that be true when I’m pricking my finger?!